ReichertL/MPFSS_Cuckoo/README.md

-# Multipoint-Function Secret Sharing using Cuckoo Hashing
+# Multi-Point Function Secret Sharing using Cuckoo Hashing

 ## Tools and Dependecies
+* Obliv-C as Multi-Party Computation framework
-* Absentminded Crypto Libaray for Function Secret Sharing
+* Absentminded Crypto Library for Distribute Point Functions (DPF)
 * Bazel for building the project
+* Abseil Library for hashing

 ## Functionality
+### Function Secret Sharing
 Function secret sharing (FSS) is a useful primitive for secure multi-party computation.
 It creates secret shares of functions over a domain with size n.
 In this two party protocol, each party receives a vector as final result.
 Combining these vectors gives the input function evaluated over [0, n].
 So far, FSS implementations have focused on distributed point functions (DPF), which is the secret sharing of point functions.
 A point function is unequal to zero at exactly one location.

+### Multipoint Function Secret Sharing
 More complex is the creation of secret shares of multi-point functions, also called multi-point function secret sharing (MPFSS).
 MPFSS shares for example can be used as source of correlated randomness in vector oblivious linear-function evaluation